gramener/gramex-insighttree/docs/README.md

 ];
 ```

+It has these keys:

 - `_level`: level of indentation
 - `_rank`: rank of the insight. `1` is the highest ranked insight.
 - `_group`: current group value.
 For `_level == 1`, this is the `city`, for `_level == 2`, this is the `product`, etc.
+- `_visitOrder`: when exploring by rank, this is the sequence when you'd reach this node.
+High `_visitOrder` indicates a rare insight
 - All other groups keys, i.e.
   - `city` (if `_level >= 1`),
   - `product` (if `_level >= 2`)